-Notes: The top panel estimates saving rates using the wealth and income recorded in the SCF+ as opposed to using wealth and income shares from the SCF+ to distribute aggregate wealth from the Financial Accounts and aggregate national income from the NIPA.
-The bottom panel estimates saving rates including defined benefit pension wealth.
+Note: The left panel estimates saving rates using the wealth and income recorded in the SCF+ as opposed to using wealth and income shares from the SCF+ to distribute aggregate wealth from the Financial Accounts and aggregate national income from the NIPA.
+The right panel estimates saving rates including defined benefit pension wealth.